Civil Rights

 Doughty Street Chambers

-Website of Doughty Street Chambers a UK based chambers specialising in human rights and civil liberties law.
-The site provides profiles of barristers, academic experts and other staff at the chambers and information on the areas of law covered.
-A collection of articles and papers and CPD podcasts by Doughty Street Chambers' barristers, associate tenants and academic experts are available to download from the site.
-Free registration is required to download the podcasts.
-The site also has a page of links to related human rights websites.
+Doughty Street Chambers is a UK-based barristers' chambers specialising in human rights and civil liberties law.
+The site provides profiles of barristers, academic experts and other staff and information on the areas of law covered.
+A collection of articles and papers by Doughty Street Chambers' barristers, associate tenants and academic experts is available under 'Insights'.

 Australian Privacy and Surveillance Law Library

-The Australian Privacy and Surveillance Law Library is an AustLII project providing access to a searchable collection of Australian legal materials specialising in privacy and surveillance law.
-The Library has been developed in conjunction with the interpreting Privacy Principles (iPP) Project which is based at theCyberspace Law & Policy Centre at the University of New South Wales.
+An AustLII project providing a searchable collection of Australian legal materials on privacy and surveillance law.
+The Library was been developed in conjunction with the interpreting Privacy Principles (iPP) Project at the Cyberspace Law & Policy Centre at the University of New South Wales.
 There are databases containing case law, legislation, law journals and law reform publications as well as links to external related resources.
+The content can be searched or browsed.

 Subscribe to Civil Rights